How I learned the ancient alpaca weaving techniques of my Peruvian ancestors with the Women Weavers of Chinchero.

 “Does anyone know what this is?”
-Fiorella, our token weaver-slash-guide, dressed head-to-toe in the region’s traditional clothes, asked us, breaking the ice by grabbing what appeared to be a bone.
+Fiorella, our weaver-slash-guide, dressed head-to-toe in the region’s traditional clothes, asks us, breaking the ice by grabbing what appeared to be a bone.

-“No, it’s not a bone of a tourist who didn’t buy any alpaca goods to take home,” she said with a hearty (and slightly nervous) laugh from the crowd of a dozen or so good-humoured tourists and potential shoppers.
+“No, it’s not a bone of a tourist who didn’t buy any alpaca goods to take home,” she says with a hearty laugh from the crowd of a dozen or so good-humoured tourists and potential shoppers.

 “It’s actually a llama bone and it’s used in our weaving.
 You’ll see what I mean.”

-She talked us through the beginning of this ancient process.
+She talks us through the beginning of this ancient process.
 Alpacas are sheared (normally once a year), but their wool can be quite dirty and needs to be washed.
-Since this is an entirely natural and traditional technique, you won’t find any grocery store detergent here.
+And since the weaving here is all done by natural and traditional techniques, grocery-store detergent isn’t used to do it.
 Instead, a jabonera root (from the soapwort plant) is grated and mixed in with hot water, creating a soapy mixture that cleans the wool.
-To my surprise, pretty efficiently.
-It is also used by the locals as shampoo.
+To my surprise, efficiently!
+It is also used by the locals as shampoo.*

 The clean alpaca wool is then spun into yarn.
 This process is completed with a wooden handheld drop-spindle or pushka.
-From my experience, it’s perfectly normal to walk around Chinchero and see multitasking women spinning while walking down the streets.
+(From my experience, it’s perfectly normal to walk around Chinchero and see multitasking women spinning their wool while walking down the street.)

 All the yarn is naturally-dyed, which means local plants and even insects are used.
-Fiorella mercilessly smashed a cochineal insect (which lives on prickly pear plants) in front of us, producing a deep red colour stain on her fingers.
-She put some on her lips, showing us it could be used as lipstick.
+Fiorella mercilessly smashes a cochineal insect (which lives on prickly pear plants) in front of us, producing a deep red colour stain on her fingers.
+She puts some on her lips, showing us it can be used as lipstick.
 (As another aside: in Chinchero, the number of braids in a woman’s hair can indicate her marital status.
 I just thought I would tell you that!)

 When mixed with water, the insect produces a deep red pigment that dyes the wool when it is dipped into the bowl.
-Interestingly enough, Fiorella showed us that adding salt or lemon alters the pigments, resulting in various shades.
-Once you have the desired colour, just dip the yarn into the mixture, keeping in mind that soaking time affects the intensity of the colour.
+Interestingly, Fiorella shows us that adding salt or lemon alters the pigments, resulting in various shades.
+Once you have the desired colour, you dip the yarn into the mixture, keeping in mind that soaking time affects the intensity of the colour.
 Collpa, a mineral found in the jungle, is used to hold the colour.
-The yarn is hung and left to dry, until it is spun a final time.
+The yarn is then hung to dry, until it’s spun a final time.

-The table in front of us was fully displayed with leaves, bark, moss, flowers, roots and vegetables, all of which can result in dyes in pretty much every colour of the rainbow.
+The table in front of us is fully displayed with leaves, bark, moss, flowers, roots and vegetables, all of which can result in dyes in pretty much every colour of the rainbow.

-Once the brightly-coloured yarns are created, the women start weaving them into intricate textiles.
-In terms of the designs of the weave, we learned that different villages and regions in Peru have their own iconography and patterns, most of which have been passed through the centuries.
-Bones and sticks are used in the process to create a back-strap loom.
+Once the brightly-coloured yarns are created, the women weave them into intricate textiles, and we learn that different villages and regions in Peru have their own iconography and patterns which have been passed down through the centuries.
+Bones and sticks are used to create a back-strap loom.

-Fiorella also told us there is talk of an international airport coming to Chinchero for easy access to Cusco, but the weavers with us that day shared their concern that having such steady traffic to the area could impact the cultural traditions of the area.
+Fiorella also tells us there’s an international airport coming near Chinchero for better access to Cusco.
+But the weavers with us today share their concerns at having such steady traffic in the area that could impact their cultural traditions.

-In closing, she left us with one last tip for the road.
+And then Fiorella leaves us with a final tip.
 In Peru, no tourist can leave without some kind of alpaca souvenir, whether it’s a sweater, scarf, beanie or gloves found at markets all over the country.
-And it’s possible, she said, to tell the various types of alpaca wool used just by the feel of it.
+And it’s possible, she says, to tell the various types of alpaca wool used just by the feel of it.

-The wool used in most clothing or textiles you’ll find as you’re searching for souvenirs ranges from mixes of synthetic materials and alpaca (usually heavy on the synthetic stuff) to pure alpaca wool, and the finest, least itchy (and most expensive) “baby alpaca” – the first and therefore softest wool that can be sheared from an alpaca, normally within the first two years of its life.
+The wool used in most clothing or textiles you’ll find as you search for souvenirs ranges from mixes of alpaca with synthetic materials (usually heavy on the synthetic) to pure alpaca wool, and the finest, least-itchy but most-expensive, baby alpaca.
+It’s the first and therefore softest wool that can be sheared from an alpaca, normally within the first two years of life.

-You’ll notice that alpaca wool feels cooler and is heavier than acrylic and mixed wool.
-When buying, always check the inside of a garment – acrylic often gets brushed on the outside to appear softer, but the inside is rougher.
+Alpaca wool feels cooler and is heavier than acrylic and mixed wool.
+When buying, check the inside of a garment – acrylic often gets brushed on the outside to appear softer, but the inside is rougher.
 You can also tell the wool’s purity by its colour, as alpaca wool dyed by natural processes has more muted colours than its synthetic counterparts.

 “So what do you think this is?”
-Fiorella asked, as one final test, as she passed around a wool sweater that felt a little light and coarse, indicating it contained synthetic materials.
+Fiorella asks, as one final test, as she passes around a wool sweater that feels a little light and coarse, indicating it contains synthetics.

 “Baby alpaca?
-More like maybe alpaca,” she quipped to another round of laughter.
+More like maybe alpaca,” she quips to another round of laughter.

-After a round of shopping, we left with a newfound appreciation for the art of weaving, but also feeling like we had the survival skills to make it out there in the markets of Peru.
+After a round of shopping, we leave with a newfound appreciation for the art of weaving, but also with the survival skills to make it out there in the markets of Peru.

-- Carla Bragagnini, a Canadian-Peruvian, is associate editor of infromtheoutpost.com PERU.
+- Carla Bragagnini is associate editor of infromtheoutpost.com PERU.
 All photos by her.